 The ULEZ (Ultra Low Emissions Zone) is a traffic pollution charge scheme whereby vehicles that emit a certain amount of pollution are charged for driving in a restricted area.
 The aim of the scheme is to reduce exhaust gas emissions in Central London.

-Environmental electric car benefits
+Electric car environmental benefits

-Electric cars produce zero exhaust emissions, which means they do not emit any harmful exhaust gases into the air.
+Electric cars produce zero tailpipe emissions, which means they do not emit any harmful exhaust gases into the air.
 This can benefit the environment as exhaust gases can contribute negatively to a number of health conditions and also impacts on climate change.

 Aside from the obvious benefit of no emissions, electric cars are also more energy efficient than regular vehicles, which means they use their energy in a more productive way and require less energy to get you to your destination.